Infra-Man: Reception

 Roger Ebert, in his 7 March 1976 review for the Chicago Sun-Times, gave the film two and a half stars out of four, concluding "The movie even looks good: It's a classy, slick production by the Shaw Brothers, the Hong Kong kung fu kings.
 When they stop making movies like Infra-Man, a little light will go out of the world."
 Infra-Man has an aggregated score of 100% based on six critic reviews on Rotten Tomatoes.

 On 30 April 1999, after Quentin Tarantino re-released Mighty Peking Man in North America, Ebert upgraded his rating for the film to three stars, explaining that "I find to my astonishment that I gave Infra-Man only two and a half stars when I reviewed it.
 That was 22 years ago, but a fellow will remember a lot of things you wouldn't think he'd remember.
 I'll bet a month hasn't gone by since that I haven't thought of that film.
 I am awarding Mighty Peking Man three stars, for general goofiness and a certain level of insane genius, but I cannot in good conscience rate it higher than Infra-Man.
 So, in answer to those correspondents who ask if I have ever changed a rating on a movie: Yes, Infra-Man moves up to three stars."
 The original review of the film as re-posted on Ebert's website accordingly gives the film three stars.
+Roger had never changed a rating for a movie before, and he did not do it for any other films before he passed away in 2013.